farshed/wu/README.md

 ## Installing on macOS

 Wu is not signed with an Apple Developer certificate, so macOS will block it the first time you open it.
-This is a one-time step.

 1. Open the `.dmg` and drag Wu into your Applications folder.
 2. Open Terminal and run: